All Episodes

 That is not what the report said, that he was getting behind that bill.

-There was a claim that Trump Trump's father had a pair of racist ads produced in the late 60s for a potential run for the New York City mayorship.
+There was a claim that Trump's father had a pair of racist ads produced in the late 60s for a potential run for the New York City mayorship.

-Well, the ads mentioned in the essay were all fake, and they were advanced by Clinton confidant, Sid Vicious Blumenthal.
+Well, the ads mentioned in the essay were all fake, and they were advanced by Clinton confidant Sid Vicious Blumenthal.

 Trump never ran for mayor, Fred Trump, his father.

-They made a claim that during a phone call with Vladimir Putin, Trump was confused by references to the new start treaty, the 2010 treaty imposing limits on the number of warheads deployed by U.S. and Russia.
+They made a claim that during a phone call with Vladimir Putin, Trump was confused by references to the new START treaty, the 2010 treaty imposing limits on the number of warheads deployed by U.S. and Russia.

 Oh, the only problem is, you know, Trump being unfamiliar with the new start, maybe that's true.

-That wouldn't be a good sign, but Trump talked privately with officials about the new start program four weeks before his call with Putin.
+But Trump talked privately with officials about the new START program four weeks before his call with Putin, so it doesn't seem likely.

 And that had already been noted.